Kade-github/Chopper-Drop/README.md

   chopper_time: 600
   chopper_broadcast: <size=45><i><color=yellow>A supply drop has arrived!</color></i></size>
   chopper_broadcast_time: 10
+  # How many drops can the helicopter do per round?
+Set to -1 to disable limit.
+  drops_limit: 2
   # Minimum players on the server to spawn the chopper
   min_players: 2
   # Should the plugin use coordinates set below to spawn the items?